-We are committed to our work in New York City’s underserved public elementary schools that are under-served in the arts and dance education.
+We are committed to our work in New York City’s public elementary schools that are under-served in the arts and dance education.
 We believe that all students deserve an education that is arts and dance-enriched, collaborative, appropriately challenging, emotionally supportive, and affirming.

 Dance and arts teaching and learning, when integrated throughout the daily school curricula, support students’ multidimensional achievement.
 Our evidence-based dance-and-literacy model helps support the growth and achievement of young people from economically challenged backgrounds.

 We have a proven track record for delivering high-quality programming.
-Studies show educational improvement in our students’ overall academic performance in addition to boosting their emotional and social lives, self-confidence, creative problem-solving skills, writing skills, accurate use of new and expanded vocabulary, and physical well-being.
+Research studies have shown improvement across our students’ academics, emotional and social learning, self-confidence, creative problem-solving, writing, vocabulary, and physical well-being.